dragon-fire-fly/cluedo/README.md

 ![main game loop function](documentation/features/code_features/functions/run/main_game_loop.png)
 - investigate()
 The `investigate()` method compares the three cards chosen during the `main_game_loop()` to the cards in the ai character hands.
 For each of the five characters in the `ai_character_list`, each of the three `investigation_cards` is compared in turn to each card in each character's hand.
 This comparison is run starting at the last character and ending at the first character in the list by using list slicing [::-1].
-The function then prints the name of the
+The function then prints the name of the character who shows the card, and which card they are showing (if any character has any card)
 ![investigate function](documentation/features/code_features/functions/run/investigate.png)
 - end_of_turn()
 At the end of the turn, the user is asked whether they would like to end their turn, make an accusation or view the investigation card.
 If they choose to make an accusation, the `player.make_accusation()` method is called and then the `cards.check_murder_envelope(accusation)` method is called to compare the guessed cards to the "murder envelope".